techidaily/site-win11-tips/source/_posts/how-to-access-the-high-level-command-prompt-in-w11-os.md

  Windows Control Panel is a software program that contains many tools for managing settings on Windows.
 With this tool, you can launch almost any application installed on your computer.
 Follow these steps to open Windows PowerShell as an administrator:

-1. Use one of the many[ways to open the Control Panel](https://www.makeuseof.com/windows-open-control-panel/) .
+1. Use one of the many [ways to open the Control Panel](https://www.makeuseof.com/windows-open-control-panel/) .
 2. Click on**System and Security** .
 3. Scroll down to the bottom and select**Windows Tools** .
 4. Right-click on**Windows PowerShell** and select**Run as administrator** .